mayankdutta/programming_basics/Rapid application development.md

 - RAD does analysis quick design and develops the product incrementally & iteratively.
 - main focus is on rapid delivery of software to the customer.
+- Customer involvement is there throughout the system.

 #### Phases
 1. **Business Modelling** information flow is identified b/w various modules.